mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Note how the tree invariant applies: Each member knows only their own leaf, and the private key AB is known only to A and B.

+# Ratchet Tree Operations

+The ratchet tree for an epoch describes the membership of a group in that epoch, providing public-key encryption keys that can be used to encrypt to subsets of the group as well as information to authenticate the members.
+In order to reflect changes to the membership of the group from one epoch to the next, corresponding changes are made to the ratchet tree.
+In this section, we describe the content of the tree and the required operations.

 ## Ratchet Tree Evolution